BiomechGPT: Extending Motion-Language Models to Clinical Motion Understanding: Methods

-\textbf{Regression tasks.} In addition to the above labels, some clinical assessments of movement use continuously valued measurements of some aspect of subject movement, such as the time to complete a Timed Up and Go (TUG) or For Squared Step Test (FSST).
-Additionally, in many trials, participants walked on an instrumented walkway that measured their walking speed and cadence.
-Therefore, we created additional prompts to produce measures of time, speed, or cadence for these tasks, following the approach used for the classification tasks, and incorporated them into our dataset.
+Some clinical movement assessments have continuous-valued measurements, such as the time to complete a Timed-Up-and-Go (TUG) or Four-Square-Step Test (FSST).
+In addition, some trials in our clinical dataset included participants walking on an instrumented walkway (GAITRite) that measured their walking speed and cadence.
+We thus created additional prompts that ask the model to predict TUG and FSST time, walking speed, or walking cadence for applicable trials.
+Numerical answers were rounded to one decimal place, or to the nearest integer for walking cadence.

-Table~\ref{table:dataset_size} shows the breakdown of participants in the train and test split for each prompt-answer task.
-We note that some tasks, such as prosthetic fall prediction, had a very limited number of participants.
-This allows us to test how well our system can perform on limited data from additional tasks.

-After generating the train and test split for the multimodal dataset for each of these tasks, we shuffled the dataset to interleave the tasks.